GenericMappingTools/gmt/doc_modern/rst/source/GMT_Changes.rst

 We have added a new module to the GMT core called :doc:`psternary`.
-This module allows for the construction of ternary diagram, currently restricted to symbols (i.e., a psxy-like experience but for ternary data).
+This module allows for the construction of ternary diagram, currently restricted to symbols (i.e., a plot-like experience but for ternary data).
 The *mgd77* supplement has gained a new tool :doc:`mgd77header <supplements/mgd77/mgd77header>` for creating a valid MGD77-format header from basic metadata and information determined from the header-less data file.